abingdonpta/abingdonpta/content/about/roles.md

 ### 🤝 Sponsorships

-The PTA seeks corporate sponsorships from local businesses and institutions.
+The PTA seeks sponsorships and grants from local businesses and institutions.
 These could be in the form of money, gift cards, or a tangible object that would support school programs (like a garden shed).

 - **Location**: Home and around the community
-- **Time of day**: Any
-- **Months**: Year-round

-### 📜 Grants

-There are many organizations in our area and around the country that provide grants to PTA's like our own, often for specific purposes or to meet targeted needs.
-Our PTA would benefit from someone who has the time to research grant opportunities and draft applications.

-- **Location**: Home
 - **Time of day**: Any
 - **Months**: Year-round